 - The production is locally produced.
 Company members may come from out of town, but the production itself must be developed here.
 We define “local” as within in the Portland city limits.
 The only exceptions (for historical reasons) are Lakewood Theatre and Broadway Rose; both of these companies also widen our ability to include musical theatre in our awards process.

-- AS OF JANUARY 1, 2014, we require that productions run locally for a MINIMUM of NINE (9) performances (not including previews) in a single run, to be eligible for Drammy consideration.
+- The production must run locally for a MINIMUM of NINE (9) performances (not including previews) in a single run, to be eligible for Drammy consideration.
+PLEASE NOTE that we can never GUARANTEE Drammy coverage, though we try our best to ensure that all eligible shows are covered.

-- The producing company provides two complimentary tickets per Drammy Committee member.
+- The producing company provides two complimentary tickets to up to 10 Drammy Committee members, and must make these tickets available for all performances open to the public.
+Companies can express their preference for when committee members attend based on sales, but “blackout dates” for committee members may result in a show not being eligible.
 Committee members are sensitive to ticket availability and will try to attend performances with lower attendances, or occasionally request one ticket per member for selling-out shows, so as not to displace paying customers.

-- NEW REQUIREMENT: Starting in the 2014-2015 season, we will no longer attend shows in locations without safe wheelchair access.
+- As of the 2014-2015 season, we no longer attend shows in locations without safe wheelchair access.
 Companies wishing to know more about these requirements should contact the RACC and Oregon Arts Commission for assistance in understanding and meeting the standards.

 - Given our limited resources, we have also chosen not to cover productions that are a direct product of a school curriculum, nor genres of opera, readers’ theatre, performance art, cabaret, sketch comedy, improvisation and movement or dance theatre.
 We also do not cover shows that are still being work-shopped, or “works in progress,” for the same reason that we do not attend previews; we want to give all productions the best possible chance of an award.